maduwanthaj/ntp-server/README.md

 ## Health Check

-The container includes a health check that monitors Chrony’s synchronization status.
-It runs every 30 seconds and fails if Chrony is not synchronized.
+The container includes a health check that monitors chrony’s synchronization status.
+It runs every 30 seconds and fails if chrony is not synchronized.

 ## Monitoring Commands